evansmwendwa/oauth2-proxy/README.md

 cp .env.dist .env
 ```

-Update your `.env` file to include your `client_id` and `client_secret`
+Update your `.env` file to include your `client_id` and `client_secret` see `.env.dist` for required settings.
+You can also put them in your servers environment variables but still have an empty .env file if you go that route.

 ### Update your Nginx conf
 **NB:** Optimize your nginx conf to your preferences.
-The only requirement here is for both your SPA app and the proxy app to run in the same domain name
+The only requirement here is for both your SPA app and the proxy app to run in the same domain name.
+It's recommended to have both under HTTPS for obvious reasons.

 ```
 server {